 John Carpenter has been discussing his next steps in cinema and alluded to a return to the director’s chair to “make a little horror film.”

-Carpenter, who has just been honoured at the 2019 Cannes Film Festival, is responsible for classic horror films such as the original Halloween, The Thing, The Fog and many more.
+Carpenter, who was recently honoured at the 2019 Cannes Film Festival, is responsible for classic horror films such as the original Halloween, The Thing, The Fog and many more.

 Having been given its premiere at the 2010 Toronto Film Festival, The Ward received poor reviews internationally and struggled at box office and came nowhere near close to recouping the $10 million invested in the project.